grange85/ahfow-www/_posts/2004/2004-12-03-lunas-european-tour.markdown

 - news
 tags: []
 ---
-<p>It seems Luna's trek to Europe will not be as extensive as we'd hoped.
+It seems Luna's trek to Europe will not be as extensive as we'd hoped.
 They have five dates scheduled in Spain and one in London.
-It seems that outside of Spain and London it's hard for the band to make (or not lose too much) money on a European tour.source: britta on the Galaxie 500 Mailing list</p>
+It seems that outside of Spain and London it's hard for the band to make (or not lose too much) money on a European tour.

+source: britta on the Galaxie 500 Mailing list